 OFFICE AND REGISTERED AGENT

 The street address of the registered office of the Corporation is University of Florida College of Dentistry, 1600 S.W.
-Archer Road, Suite D4-7, Gainesville, Florida 32610.
+Archer Road, Suite D4-4, Gainesville, Florida 32610.
 The mailing address of the registered office is P. O. Box 100405, Gainesville, Florida 32610-0405.
-The name of the Corporation's registered agent at the registered office is Julie Thompson.
+The name of the Corporation's registered agent at the registered office is Jean M. Sweitzer.

-IN WITNESS WHEREOF, the undersigned has executed these Amended and Restated Articles of Incorporation for the purposes therein set forth, all as of this _ day of December, 2009.
+IN WITNESS WHEREOF, the undersigned has executed these Amended and Restated Articles of Incorporation for the purposes therein set forth, all as of this _________ _ day of November 28, 2017.